indygreg/PyOxidizer/tugger/docs/tugger_history.rst

 * The ``WiXMSIBuilder`` Starlark type now exposes ``msi_filename`` and ``target_triple`` attributes to customize the output filename and the architecture the MSI is built for, respectively.
+* Starlark now exposes a ``WiXBundleBuilder`` type to allow the creation of *bundle installers* using the WiX Toolset.

 .. _tugger_version_0_2_0: